Tony Rolt: Early life and prewar racing

-He began competing while at Eton, in a Morgan three-wheeler in their trials before, in 1936, making his track début sharing a Triumph Gloria Vitesse with Jack Elliott in the Spa 24 Hours, where the pair finished 11th, fourth in class.
+Rolt began competing while at Eton, in a Morgan three-wheeler in their trials before, in 1936, making his track début sharing a Triumph Gloria Vitesse with Jack Elliott in the Spa 24 Hours, where the pair finished 11th, fourth in class.
 He drove there because he had just lost his British driving licence for speeding along Denbigh High Street.
 Throughout 1937, he raced the Triumph Dolomite, winning the Coronation Trophy, before acquiring the famous ERA Remus from his fellow Old Etonians, the Siamese princes, Chula Chakrabongse and Bira Birabongse.

 In a minor race at Brooklands, a bolt dropped from the ERA’s exhaust and flames began swirling around Rolt’s lap; he removed his gloves, stuffed one across the hole and won the race.
 For 1939, he acquired another ERA, immediately winning the 200-mile British Empire Trophy race at Donington Park.

 Second World War

-He entered the Royal Military College, Sandhurst, and in 1939 received a commission in the Rifle Brigade.
+Rolt entered the Royal Military College, Sandhurst, and in 1939 received a commission in the Rifle Brigade.
 During the Second World War, Rolt was a lieutenant in the Rifle Brigade and in 1940 was sent to France, where he was in charge of a reconnaissance platoon.
 He was soon in the thick of the fighting and helped defend Calais.
 The men defending Calais held for three days trying to stop the 10th Panzer Division (Wehrmacht) from advancing, and in doing so delaying their attack on Dunkirk.
 He was captured and taken prisoner of war at the end of the battle for Calais, just before the Dunkirk evacuation.
 For his actions, he was awarded the Military Cross: his exploits included helping a wounded comrade while firing his Bren gun at the advancing German troops.

 Rolt escaped seven times from German prisoner-of-war camps including Laufen (Oflag VII-C), Biberach (Oflag V-B), Posen (Stalag XXI-D), Warburg (Oflag VI-B) and Eichstätt (Oflag VII-B), before eventually being sent to the maximum security prison, Oflag IV-C in Colditz Castle on 14 July 1943.
 In one attempt to escape, he got within yards of the Swiss border before being recaptured – which accounted for his transfer to the East German fortress.
 For his determined escape attempts, Rolt was awarded a Bar to his Military Cross.
 In early 1944, he was one of the masterminds behind the audacious glider escape plan, but in spring 1945, the US army liberated the castle, obviating the need for it.

-After the war Rolt resigned his commission with the rank of Major to develop advanced automotive technologies.
+After the war, Rolt resigned his commission with the rank of Major to develop advanced automotive technologies.